 Once these factors are considered, accountants are able to determine the net worth of doctors in order to determine the appropriate amount of debts and assets that should be distributed as marital property during divorce.

 In most cases, prenuptial and postnuptial agreements specify that each party leaves the marriage with the assets that each party had before entering the union.
 However, depending on the unique needs of each party, as well as the presence of children and business developments, the agreements may contain other specific orders.
 Prenuptial and postnuptial agreements serve as beneficial guides that govern the divorce process.
 Parties are able to decide early on what they are willing to divide and this makes it easier for the final terms of the divorce to be enforced.

-Common Issues in High-Asset Divorces
+Common Issues With High-Asset Divorces

 During high-asset divorces, many issues can emerge that can prolong and complicate the divorce proceedings.

-Highly Contested / Contentious Divorce
+Highly Contested Or Contentious Divorce

-Highly contested divorces involve spouses who are unable to agree on the terms and conditions of the divorce, such as distribution of assets/property, alimony and time sharing of children.
+Highly contested divorces involve spouses who are unable to agree on the terms and conditions of the divorce, such as the distribution of assets or property, alimony, and time sharing of children.
 Because of the inability to agree, the spouses seeking to divorce will often run into further issues.
-Contested divorces require strong legal representation, expensive fees and a lengthy divorce proceeding.
-However, for individuals wishing to ensure that their unique needs are protected during a divorce, they should rely on experienced divorce attorneys.
+Contested divorces require strong legal representation, expensive fees, and a lengthy divorce proceeding.
+Divorces can be categorized into two distinct categories: uncontested divorces and contested divorces.

 - Unyielding disagreement on divorce issues